wp-plugins/digicution-simple-twitter-feed/readme.txt

 = My Tweet Follow Buttons are not showing, only the link text is being displayed? =

 This means that the app cannot reach Twitter's API server from your client machine.
-Double check you haven;t got any apps that are blocking access.
-One that has been found to do So is the Avast Anti Virus Browser Plugin.
+Double check you haven't got any apps that are blocking access.
+One that has been found to do so is the Avast Anti Virus Browser Plugin.
+There is a setting within the Avast plugin titled "Block social networks by default".
 Disable this and you should be golden.
 Unfortunately, this is a client side restriction so there's nothing that can be done about it at present - this would be the same if you were to use Twitter's native Follow button :(

 = I have a question, bug or feature request...
 Where can I submit it? =